OBuckland/brewdog/README.md

 The user can search for a specific beer using the search bar.
 There are 3 filter buttons to narrow the results.
 Along with a reset button, to clear the searched/filtered fields.

 Development of the project:
-Currently you cn only use one search field at a time, given more time I would like to develop this so that multiple fields can be used at once.
+Currently the user can only use one search field at a time, given more time I would like to develop this so that multiple fields can be used at once.

 ### **Images**